gabriel-alves-p/l-atelier-eden/README.md

 > - A fixed and simple navigation bar across all pages.
 > - A simple footer across all pages.

+Structure Plane

+The information on the home was designed to be structured by priority, so that the first thing the customer reads as they scroll down is a description of what the restaurant does and what it has achieved in the past.
+That gives the user more confidence as they scroll down to the second section, which contain the menus and the prices.
+Finally the user finds the contact information and address, grouped together.

+The same format was followed across the bookings and job application pages, with a brief overview of the topic to give the user more information and confidence to scroll down and fill out the forms.

+The same navigation bar and footer are found across all three pages, to provide the user with intuitiviness.

 #### Colors

 - Discuss your color pallet choices and how it ties into users' emotions or target audience.